Everything you need to know...

 International/EU: £14,415 per year (£1,200 for placement year)

-- Develop professional skills in leadership and management.
+- Develop professional skills in leadership and management within a dynamic industry.

 - Learn about the technical aspects of construction.